 In conclusion, just like you don’t worry about remembering the names of your cousin’s in-laws, don’t worry about Latin names

 Latin names are great for finding specific plants and seeing how plants are related.
-It’s fun to know a few of your favorite genus or species names, but don’t feel the need to make flashcards.
+Knowing a few of your favorite genus or species names is fun, but don’t feel the need to make flashcards.
 And now you know how easy it is to understand the basic genus-species system.